Pennsylvania Route 313: Route description

 Past this intersection, PA 313 continues southeast, passing through more rural areas.
 At the Old Bethlehem Road intersection, the route becomes the border between Bedminster Township to the northeast and Hilltown Township to the southwest, crossing the East Branch Perkiomen Creek and running through agricultural areas with some woods and homes.
 The road comes to a junction with PA 113 in Kulps Corner, at which point there are a few businesses.
-PA 313 heads into the borough of Dublin at the Rickert Road intersection and becomes Main Street, where it passes homes and businesses.
-The route runs past more residences before it leaves Dublin and forms the border between Bedminster Township and Hilltown Township again, with the name changing back to Dublin Pike.
+PA 313 heads into the borough of Dublin at the Rickerts Road intersection and becomes North Main Street, where it passes homes and businesses and intersects Elephant Road/Maple Avenue.
+The route runs past more residences as South Main Street before it leaves Dublin and forms the border between Bedminster Township and Hilltown Township again, with the name changing back to Dublin Pike.
 The road heads into rural areas with some development and becomes Swamp Road as Old Dublin Pike loops to the north to intersect Applebutter Road.
 The route becomes the border between Plumstead Township to the northeast and Hilltown Township to the southwest before it intersects Old Dublin Pike again.
 At the intersection with Stump Road/Upper Stump Road, PA 313 becomes the line between Plumstead Township to the northeast and New Britain Township to the southwest, continuing through farmland with some woods and homes.
 The route passes to the northeast of Peace Valley Park, with access to the park provided by New Galena Road, and crosses the North Branch Neshaminy Creek before it comes to an intersection with Ferry Road in the community of Fountainville; Ferry Road also provides access to Peace Valley Park.